khj9759/EJ_vulnerable/README.md

 ### Data
-The data for this project was obtained from the provided link, and it will be included in the .gitignore.
+The data for this project was obtained from the provided [link](https://drive.google.com/file/d/1lcazRbNSmP8Vj9sH1AIJcO4D1d_ulJij/view), and it will be included in the `.gitignore`.

 ```
 EJ_vulnerable